Light Painting technique in Product Photography

 Ok, back to our light painting photo-shoot.
 One of the exposures, captured by a second camera:

-On this particular exposure I was able to get the subject highlighted from both sides.
-But like I said: it is easier to separate such shots by different exposures.
+On this particular exposure i was able to get the subject highlighted from both sides.
+But like I said: Such shots are easier to separate by different exposures.
 BTW, the red light is a shooting camera running light, if you are curious.

 In the Middle of the Light Painting Process, Dark Studio Shot: